Economic Researcher for Low Carbon Development Initiative

 - Work in partnership with stakeholders (government agencies, private sector and NGOs) to develop collaborative approaches for strategy development and project implementation both in national and sub-national levels.

 - A master’s degree (PhD preferred) in Economics or in Environmental Science/Engineering with economics/business specialization

 - Minimum seven years of work experience in relevant field and preferably with project management experience

-- Knowledge of empirical methods used in economics and environmental science, including integrated modeling (e.g., System Dynamics), statistical analysis, econometrics, spatial analysis, CGE, Input-Output is a plus
+- Knowledge of empirical method used in economics and environmental science, including on integrated modeling (e.g., System Dynamics), statistical analysis, econometrics, spatial analysis, CGE, Input-Output are a plus

 - Outstanding and proven skills of writing in English